-Jaisalmer possesses a rich history, culture and heritage and can be traced from the ancient Vedic ages.
+Jaisalmer in Rajasthan possesses a rich history, culture, and heritage and can be traced from the ancient Vedic ages.

 It is said that during this time, the Bhatti Rajput Rulers used to rule these regions.
 They were considered as the sole guardian of the city and had a great amount of wealth primarily because of the taxes received in huge numbers.

-Jaisalmer Fort.
 It is situated amid the Thar desert which has its own enriching past and cultural heritage.
 This fort displays essentially brilliant craftsmanship and is one of the most renowned forts not just in India but the world.
-If you love to take cool snaps of historical architecture and visit such places, then do add this incredible fort on your list.
+If you love to take cool snaps of historical architecture and visit such places, then do add this incredible fort to your list.

-Desert Safari in Jaisalmer.
-Now if you visit Jaisalmer and don’t indulge in desert safari then your trip might be a bit incomplete.
-For this, you will have to book a safari tour to witness the spectacular beauty of the sand dunes and the interplay of yellowish sand colour in front of your eyes.
+Now if you visit Jaisalmer and don’t indulge in dessert safari then your trip might be a bit incomplete.
+For this, you will have to book a safari tour to witness the spectacular beauty of the sand dunes and the interplay of yellowish sand color in front of your eyes.

-Kuldhara Village.
-It can offer you endless opportunities to make some really cherishing memories.
+The Ghost Village of Kuldhara can offer you endless opportunities to make some really cherishing memories.
 The historical significance of this place is what attracts a great number of people to this place.
 Established in the 13th century, this abandoned village has its own stories to tell.